 We take nearly all of our cases on a contingency fee, which means that our fees are paid out of your recovery, at the end of your case.
 In other words, you don’t have to pay our fee up front, on an hourly basis.
 (How many people can afford to do that?)
-Also, we agree to advance the costs of litigation in most of our cases.
+Also, we agree to advance the costs of litigation in most of our cases (you can view more here if you’re interested in the litigation side of matters).
 Gathering medical records, long distance calls, filing fees, depositions, and other costs of litigation can add up quickly.
 Paying these costs along the way and out of pocket is difficult for many people, the Ferguson & Ferguson Law Firm advances these litigation costs as the case goes along.
 These costs are reimbursed to the Ferguson & Ferguson Law Firm when the case is settled or otherwise resolved.

 PEACE OF MIND IN DIFFICULT TIMES